christophercrouzet/revl/doc/tutorial.rst

    >>> command3 = (1.0, revl.createTransform)

-The :ref:`command functions <command_functions>` being evaluated later on, any argument also needs to be passed to a command definition:
+The :ref:`command functions <command_functions>` being evaluated at a later stage, its arguments also need to be passed to the command definition:

 .. code-block:: python